LinghengMeng/spinningup_gymnasium/readme.md

 * mpi4py related code is removed
 * tf1 related code is removed
 * gym is replaced with gymnasium

+# TODO List
+* Replace the loger with wandb when working with IsaacLab.
+* Clean original arguments that are not used anymore.

 #
 ++++++++++++++++++++++++++++++++++++++++++++++++++++\